 Kids At Work Jam Sessions – Lower Manhattan

 Ages birth to 4 years

-Kids at Work's flagship location is in Chelsea, but the operation also offers classes at a indoor location in Union Square and "Sun Sessions" music classes in various downtown parks.
-Its signature "Jam Sessions" bring a low-key, relaxed approach that encourages improvisation and playfulness.
+Kids at Work's flagship location is in Chelsea, but the operation also offers "Sun Sessions" music classes in various downtown parks.
+Its signature "Jam Sessions" brings a low-key, relaxed approach that encourages improvisation and playfulness.
 Activities center around musical fun and are designed to be good for your child's brain.
 Kids At Work offers a flexible drop-in policy, which is a perk for parents (and kids!) with busy schedules.

 Lavender Blues – Brooklyn

 Ages birth to 3 years

 Lavender Blues bills itself as an "intimate music & movement session," where kids and adults bond over shared songs, instruments, movement, and dance.
 Some sessions are designated "babies only," creating a calm introduction to the program.
 Classes are held throughout Brooklyn and there's no need to commit: All sessions are drop-in.
 If you plan to be a regular, take advantage of the 10-class card; pay for nine sessions and the 10th is free.

 Little Maestros – Manhattan (multiple locations)

 Ages 3 months to 4 years

 Classes at this institution, started by a former record exec turned Manhattan mom, include a segment dedicated to language development, a rocking storytime, and plenty of pretend play.
 A dance party rounds out the fun.
 Classes are held at the flagship Little Maestros location on the Upper East Side and at many community centers.